 Does buffer size affect sound quality?

-If you’re worried about quality, sample rate, and bit depth, then those should be your primary concerns since they are responsible for translating the mechanical, organic sounds you can capture with your microphones into digital information.
+If you’re worried about quality, sample rate, and bit depth, those should be your primary concerns since they are responsible for translating the mechanical, organic sounds you can capture with your microphones into digital information.
 This is where the quality loss happens.

 A quick representation of the same waveform being sampled at different settings.
 A bigger sample rate and bit-depth mean more quality.
 Source

 But this line of thinking opens up another discussion: do computers behave as magnetic tapes, in which there was a difference in sound quality among different brands?
-In this case, do more powerful computers with larger RAMs and faster CPUs make for higher quality recordings?
+In this case, do more powerful computers with larger RAMs, and faster CPUs make for higher quality recordings?
 It’s impossible to say for sure.

 Nevertheless, while a few notable websites support the notion that a reduced buffer size harms the sound quality, most people think the opposite in an increased buffer volume.
 They believe that it will not harm the sound quality so long as it is large enough to avoid pop-ups and uncomfortable noises.